gongahkia/tanabata/NAPKIN.md

 ## FUA

-* add an architecture diagram of how everything works in mermaid code with icons and elements to the README.md once everything is done
+* debug why https://www.theclementimall.com/stores doesn't seem to be loading and debug the clementi_mall_shakespeare.py

 * focus on this for now
     * try scraping with playwright, converting existing scraping code to playwright